 Although most people who binge drink are not alcoholics, alcoholism is a progressive disease and binge drinking could lead to alcohol dependence over time.
+The health risks for heavy drinkers and alcoholics are very similar in danger and diagnosis.

 How Do I Make a Treatment Referral?
 Valley Hope's Patient Access Center (PAC) stands ready to help.